iSEE-Laboratory/EgoExo-Fitness/Raw_annotations/README.md

 # Details about the released EgoExo-Fitness Dataset

+## Data
+EgoExo-Fitness featrues synchronized egocentric and exocentric fitness videos.
+Through the provided link, you can download the following data:
+- Preprocessed video frames in 30 fps (about 90 GB).
+- Extracted frame-wise CLIP-B features.

+Currently the raw videos are not available through the link.
+If you are interested in the raw videos, please feel free to contact us.

 ## Raw Annotations
+The raw annotations are also provided through the download link.
+Here are some illustrations of the raw annotations.

 ### Meta Records
 `meta_records.json` includes basic information (e.g., record id, views, frames, etc) of all available records.
 Here is the example: